Professors Ischias By Bie

 Comic artist "Hujé"

-Another showcase of De Bie's disdain of comics could be seen in a 1984 episode of their TV show.
-Here, De Bie played comic artist Hubert Jegemans, A.K.A.
-Hujé.
-"Hujé" was portrayed as the author of works like 'Carnaval der Ontzielden' ('Carnival of the Soulless', actually a title of an 'Archie Cash' book by Malik) and 'De Blanke Neger' ('The White Negro', actually a 'Blondin et Cirage' title by Jijé), who defends the racism, violence and sex in his work.
+Another showcase of De Bie's disdain of comics could be seen in a 1984 episode of Van Kooten & De Bie's TV show.
+Here, De Bie played comic artist Hubert Jegemans, AKA Hujé.
+"Hujé" was portrayed as the author of works like 'Carnaval der Ontzielden' ('Carnival of the Soulless', actually one of the 'Archie Cash' books by Malik) and 'De Blanke Neger' ('The White Negro', actually a 'Blondin et Cirage' title by Jijé), who defends the racism, violence and sex in his work.
 As the interview progresses, the perverted artist with the Belgian accent starts drooling over his sick fantasies.
 Despite being a one-time character, he also appeared in the Van Kooten & De Bie compilation photo book 'Ons Kent Ons' (1993).

 Wim de Bie as Hujé